-Residents are required to remove all personal belongings from their rooms and com-mon areas at the end of each spring semester.
-If the same space is reclaimed at the end of the fall semester for the spring, students are permitted to leave belongings in their rooms provided they sign a waiver.
+Residents are required to remove all personal belongings from their rooms and common areas at the end of each spring semester.
+At the end of the fall semester for the spring, students are permitted to leave belongings in their closet only.
 Local storage companies strongly are recommended.
-Students who leave items without signing a waiver will be charged for improper checkout and a property removal fee for items to be removed.
+Students who leave items in other areas other than the closet will be charged for improper checkout and a property removal fee for items to be removed.
 Removal of any property shall be at the risk, cost, and expense of the resident and the University shall in no way be responsible for the value, preservation or safekeeping thereof.